jdthorpe/mongoose-ajv-plugin/README.md

 ```

-Next create a model, and some instances, and validate instances.
-Obviously [model.save()][validate]
+Next, create a model and some instances, and validate the instances.
-would cause the validation to occur as well.

 ```JavaScript
 // Create a model from the schema